gutschilla/plug-session-memcached/README.md

   encryption_salt: "654321" # use a proper value
 ```

-In phoenix (version 1.0 and above), add the lines above to your lib/enpoint.ex
+In phoenix (version 1.0 and above), add the lines above to your `lib/<yourapp>/endpoint.ex`.
+For an example, see [endpoint.ex in my skeleton app repo](https://github.com/gutschilla/phoenix-skeleton/blob/master/lib/skeleton/endpoint.ex)

 ## Motivation: Why Memcached when there's an ETS or Cookie store?
 A short discussion: I am probably wrong.

+I am using memcached for session storage for over a decade now in conjunction with many languages and web frameworks.
+And it just works great:

+- for me, memcached is battle-proven.
+Not a single issue in a decade
+- support for memcached server clusters (mcd apparently doesn't support this)
+- 1MB of session storage (default memcached bucket size) as long `:erlang.term_to_binary(<your_session_data>)` fits in a megabyte
+- no need for a distributed erlang setup in a load-balanced scenario: sessions are like a database on a simgle-purpose machine.

-### Cookies
+### Downside of Cookies
 While it's so great and simple to store session data in the cookie
 itself, it has some downsides: